Ronnie Reed: The Second World War

 Reed is also associated with Operation Mincemeat.
 Commander Ewen Montagu, who thought up the scheme, needed to produce an identity card for the corpse on which fake invasion plans were to be planted.
 For the card, he needed a photograph, but he could find no-one who resembled the body.
-Then, at a meeting to discuss double-agents, he found himself seated opposite Ronnie Reed and realised that "he could have been the twin brother of the corpse".
+Then, at a meeting to discuss double agents, he found himself seated opposite Ronnie Reed and realised that "he could have been the twin brother of the corpse".
 Reed's photograph was therefore used for the Identity Card.

 After the Second World War

 During World War II, Ronnie Reed had met Mary Dyer through the Common Wealth Party – a radical alternative political party, at a time when all the main parties had joined the Coalition Government.
 They married in June 1946, and had two sons, Nicholas in 1947 and Adrian in 1949.
 By the early 1950s Reed was a senior officer in MI5, and indeed was the officer to whom William Skardon, Scotland Yard's top interrogator, reported, when Skardon was questioning, and extracting a confession from, the atomic spy Klaus Fuchs.
-By then, Reed was in charge of the section which dealt with Russian spies, and thus was intimately involved in the investigation of those who spied for Russia, in particular, Kim Philby, Guy Burgess and Donald Maclean.
+By then, Reed was in charge of the section which dealt with Russian spies, and thus was intimately involved in the investigation of those who spied for the Soviet Union; in particular, Kim Philby, Guy Burgess and Donald Maclean.
 Reed, like all his fellow officers, had been completely hoodwinked by Philby, and as a result he might have been demoted or moved.
-However, he did spot that Jenifer Hart, wife of Professor H. L. A. Hart (who had worked at Bletchley Park), might in fact be spying for Russia.
+However, he did spot that Jenifer Hart, wife of Professor H. L. A. Hart (who had worked at Bletchley Park), might in fact be spying for Soviet Union.

 In 1957, Ronnie Reed was seconded to the Foreign Office when he, and his wife and sons, went to New Zealand for a three-year posting.
 Officially First Secretary at the British High Commission, he was actually helping a New Zealander, Bill Gilbert, to set up a New Zealand MI5, rather than such investigations being run from England in the colonial fashion.
 In 1960 they returned to the UK and bought a house at 2 Court Lane Gardens, Dulwich, south London.
 Reed retired in 1976, at the age of 60, and died in 1995 in Dulwich.

 Reed contributed a monograph on radio work during World War II; it was published as an appendix to the Official history of British Intelligence during the War.